North Korea, China discuss 'true peace', denuclearization: KCNA

 The North Korean leader also promised during a meeting with Xi in Beijing to cooperate with Chinese officials to secure “true peace” in the process of “opening a new future” on the Korean peninsula, it said.

+Kim told Xi that previously China and North Korea had helped each other out like family members.
+“General Secretary comrade Xi Jinping has shown us touching and familial support and concern,” he said, according to Xinhua.

+Kim wrapped up his two-day trip to Beijing on Wednesday with a visit to an agricultural sciences exhibition and the Beijing subway command center, Xinhua added.

-Kim’s two-day visit to Beijing will end later on Wednesday, according to state media from China and North Korea.
-It follows his Singapore summit, where Kim and Trump reaffirmed a commitment to work towards complete denuclearization of the Korean peninsula.
+The visit follows his Singapore summit, where Kim and Trump reaffirmed a commitment to work toward complete denuclearization of the Korean peninsula.

 Trump surprised officials in South Korea and the United States after that meeting by saying he would end “provocative” joint U.S.-South Korean military exercises.

-The United States and South Korea said on Tuesday they had agreed to suspend a joint military exercise scheduled for August, although decisions regarding subsequent drills have not yet been made.
+The United States and South Korea said they had agreed to suspend a joint military exercise set for August, although decisions regarding subsequent drills have not yet been made.

 “I think we’ve made it clear this is a goodwill gesture to strengthen dialogue momentum,” Kang said.